How to apply to the National Graduate Program

 - behavioural interview

 - written task.

 Expect to be at the centre for about half a day.
 You may need to take some time off work or away from your studies.
 You can attend either a morning or an afternoon session.

 The location of assessment centres varies each year, but they’re usually held in capital cities.
 We’ll try to book you in to the closest assessment centre.

-Assessment centres may be conducted virtually due to COVID-19 distancing requirements.
+Assessment centres may be conducted virtually due to COVID-19 physical distancing requirements.

 If you don’t participate in an assessment centre, we’ll withdraw your application.

 We’ll also complete your referee check at this stage.
-We’ll ask your referee to give comments in support of your skills, abilities and past work performance.
+We’ll ask your referee to comment on your skills, abilities and past work performance.